GoogleCloudPlatform/k8s-service-catalog/installer/README.md

   ```bash
   sc uninstall
   ```
-- To add the Service Broker to the Service Catalog, run
+- To add the GCP Service Broker to the Service Catalog, run
   ```bash
   sc add-gcp-broker
   ```
-- To remove the Service Broker from the Service Catalog, run
+- To remove the GCP Service Broker from the Service Catalog, run
   ```bash
   sc remove-gcp-broker
   ```